olohmann/gulp-filenames-to-json-sample/readme.md

 # gulp-filenames-to-json-sample

-> Sample for the gulp-filenames-to-json gulp plugin.
+A brief sample for the [gulp-filenames-to-json](https://github.com/olohmann/gulp-filenames-to-json-sample) gulp plugin.

 ## License